Vendicated/Vencord/src/plugins/statusWhilePlaying.desktop/README.md

 # StatusWhilePlaying

-This plugin automatically updates your status when playing games.
+This plugin automatically updates your online status (online, idle, dnd) when launching games.

-It can set your status to any of the current statuses.
-It will revert your status back when the game is closed.
+It will change your status back to the prior status when the game is closed.